Euro deal leaves much to do on rescue fund, Greek debt

 But EU finance ministers are not expected to agree on the nitty-gritty elements of how the scaled up EFSF will work until some time in November, with the exact date not fixed.

-There is also concern about Italian Prime Minister Silvio Berlusconi's commitment to implementing reforms seen as crucial for restoring confidence in the bloc's third largest economy.
+Another question mark is Italian Prime Minister Silvio Berlusconi's commitment to implementing reforms seen as crucial for restoring confidence in the bloc's third largest economy.

-Dogged by scandals, Berlusconi has promised to raise the retirement age to 67 by 2026 and attempt other reforms, but the EU is reserving judgment.
+Dogged by scandals, Berlusconi has promised to raise the retirement age to 67 by 2026 and attempt other reforms, but the EU is reserving judgement after repeated backsliding from Rome in recent months.

+Beijing is a big holder of European sovereign debt and an EU source told Reuters the conversation would centre on Beijing's possible participation in the bailout fund.

+"China hopes all these measures will help stabilise the European financial market and conquer the current difficulties and promote the economic recovery and development," Hu said, according to China's state television.

 Japan and Canada welcomed the euro zone agreement.
-China's official Xinhua news agency said the outcome was "positive but filled with difficulties."
+Earlier, China's official Xinhua news agency had said the outcome of the summit was "positive but filled with difficulties."

-A spokeswoman for China's foreign ministry confirmed that President Hu Jintao would speak with French President Nicolas Sarkozy by phone later.
-An EU source told Reuters the conversation would center on Beijing's possible participation in the bailout fund.

-Beijing has been a big buyer of bonds issued by the EFSF, which is triple-A rated by credit agencies.

 As with the July 21 agreement, the concern is that Thursday's deal will only work if the fine print can be promptly agreed with the private sector, represented by the Institute of International Finance (IIF).